Vadbeg/ai-commerce-bot/frontend/PROMPT.md

 ---

 > **Store Assistant:**
-> Hi there, welcome to Edison Motors.
-Is this Oleg?
+> Hi Oleg, welcome to Edison Motors, I'm Kelly

 **Customer:**
-Yeah, this is Oleg.
+Hello Kelly.

 ---

 > **Store Assistant:**
-> Good morning, Oleg.
-I see you've been building your Edison X configuration — silver exterior, black interior.
-What can I help you with today?
+> How can I help you today?

 **Customer:**
-Yeah, I wanna make sure I get the right insurance plan and installation service — what are the options?
+Yeah, I wanna make sure I get the right insurance plan — what are the options?

 ---

 > **Store Assistant:**
 > Sure thing.
-Can you tell me about your garage space and how do you plan to use the car for?

-**Customer:**
-Sure — I have a single outlet in my garage, limited space, and I mostly drive in winter conditions.

----

-> **Store Assistant:**
-> Perfect.
-In that case, I recommend the **Wall Connect Plus charger — 28 cm wide, 12 cm deep**, fits tight garages easily.
-And the **Arctic Grip performance tires** — ideal for snowy and wet roads.
-It should fit your Edison X perfectly and handle winter driving safely.

-**Customer:**
-Sounds good to me.

----

-> **Store Assistant:**
-> Great — I've added those to your configuration.
-Since you mentioned insurance earlier, we offer two plans:
+I see you've ordered your Edison X configuration — silver exterior, black interior.
+And for insurance we offer two plans:
->
 > - Standard: covers general collision and liability.
 > - Premium: adds full replacement, battery coverage, and roadside assistance for €29/month more.
 >